Calm (group)

-Calm was an American hip hop group from Denver, Colorado.
-It consisted of Time and AwareNess.
+Calm is an American hip hop group from Denver, Colorado.
+It consists of Time and AwareNess.
 The duo released their album Anti-Smiles in 2006.

 History

 In 2006, Calm released Anti-Smiles.
 Jordan Selbo of Rap Reviews gave the album 7 out of 10.
 Tom Murphy of Westword gave it a favorable review, writing: "Although Anti-Smiles reflects the dark side of our collective psyche, it's also a statement of hope in the face of fear and self-doubt."
 It was named the intellectual hip-hop album of the year by Hip-Hop Linguistics.

 In 2008, Calm performed in a hip-hop show along with Reflect June, Tullie, Ancient Mith, and Mr. Dibbs.

 Calm's last reported performance was in 2010, introducing a song by Time called "Pink UFO", in support of a Denver ballot initiative to create an Extraterrestrial Affairs Commission.